CS-433/cs-433-project-2-on_va_tout_casser/README.md

 neg_file = "neg_train_full.txt"
 test_file = "test_data.txt"
 ```
 The folder pointed should contain the files with variable name "pos_file", "neg_file" and "test_file".
 These should be the file names of the data given by the course github for the project.
 Make sure while running the code to be on the right location.
-If using Windows, change the "/" into "&#92;&#92;" for all the pathes.
+For Windows, change the "/" into "&#92;&#92;" for all the pathes.

 ```python
 path_processed_dataset = "processed_dataset/"